Ski Tour Allalinhorn

 Descent

-1 - 2 hrs
+1 - 2 hr

-After a short break and a snack from the backpack, the descent follows.
+After a short break and a snack from the backpack, the ski descent follows.
 Depending on the snow conditions, we go down either beside or on the piste all the way to Saas Fee.
-You will feel the meters of descent in your legs, but the satisfied grin remains.
+You will feel the many meters of descent in your legs, but the satisfied grin remains.
 A classic ski tour with everything that it entails.

-Whats included
+What's included

 Guiding from a licenced mountain guide/ aspirant guide